Probing the Nature of Heavy Neutral Leptons in Direct Searches and Neutrinoless Double Beta Decay: The Deep Underground Neutrino Experiment

 Fixed target experiments are sensitive probes of HNL scenarios, which we intend to use in conjunction with $0\nu\beta\beta$ decay to explore the nature of an HNL pair.
-As seen in Fig.~\ref{fig:mbb-plot-1gen}, $0\nu\beta\beta$ decay searches have the highest sensitivity mixing in the MeV to~GeV mass range.
-To explore the complementarity with direct searches, we focus on the upcoming DUNE experiment, which will be able to probe the direct production of HNLs in a similar mass range.
+As seen in Fig.~\ref{fig:mbb-plot-1gen}, $0\nu\beta\beta$ decay searches have the highest sensitivity to the active-sterile mixing in the 100~MeV to GeV mass range.
+To explore the complementarity with direct searches, we focus on the upcoming experiment DUNE, which will be able to probe the direct production of HNLs in a similar mass range.

-In this section we will first describe the production and subsequent decay of HNLs via SM channels in fixed target experiments.
-We will then examine in more detail the sensitivity of the DUNE experiment near detector to HNLs produced from the decays of pions, kaons and $D$ mesons.
-Using \textsc{Pythia} to simulate the momentum profiles of HNLs produced from these production channels, we will apply well-motivated geometric cuts on the decays of HNLs in the DUNE near detector to estimate the sensitivity of the experiment.
-The upcoming DUNE experiment will initially receive a 1.2 MW proton beam from the Main Injector accelerator at the Long Baseline Neutrino Facility (LBNF) at Fermilab.
+In this section we will first describe the production and subsequent decay of HNLs in fixed target experiments.
+We will then examine in more detail the sensitivity of the DUNE near detector to HNLs produced from the decays of pions, kaons and $D$ mesons.
+Using \textsc{Pythia} to simulate the momentum profiles of HNLs produced from these production channels, we will apply simplified geometric cuts on the decays of HNLs in the DUNE near detector to estimate the sensitivity of the experiment.
+DUNE will initially receive a 1.2 MW proton beam from the main injector accelerator at the Long Baseline Neutrino Facility (LBNF) at FNAL.
 The $120$~GeV proton beam will impinge on a graphite target, which corresponds to $pp$ collisions with the target at rest.
-The DUNE experiment will use two detectors; a far detector (FD) situated at a distance of $1300$~km from the target and a smaller near detector (ND) at a distance of $574$~m from the target~\cite{Ballett:2019bgd}.
+DUNE will use two detectors; a far detector (FD) situated at a distance of $1300$~km from the target and a smaller near detector (ND) at a distance of $574$~m from the target~\cite{Ballett:2019bgd}.